k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent animated statues from spawning a fresh steed
 - Vary vampire blood freshness from a fixed 5 to 8-15 turns per corpse
 - Fix: prevent monsters from wearing a redundant second ring
+- Fix: extinguish a worn light source when stripped without unwearing